HSF/hsf.github.io/organization/_posts/2020/2020-11-05-coordination.md

 ### Detector Simulation

 - LPCC workshop took place Monday, Tuesday this week.
 Experiments presented their physics results as far as Geant4 simulation was concerned.
 Overall agreement is very nice.
 Still a few remaining issues concerning the shower shapes (both EM and hadronic), recent improvements in Geant4 could potentially help there.
-Test beam data is extremely useful for any Geant4 development.
+Test-beam data is extremely useful for any Geant4 development.
 More effort should be certainly invested in making standalone Geant4 testbeam simulation that could be included in the Geant4 validation suite.
 - Agenda for the HSF workshop ready and speakers confirmed.
 - Planning to have the next topical meeting on 16th of December devoted to the definition of validation strategies for Deep Learning-based fast simulation models as well as the challenges related to the integration of those tools into the full-simulation frameworks.